SimulRAG: Simulator-based RAG for Grounding LLMs in Long-form Scientific QA: Methodology

 Using these emulators, we design a three-stage benchmark generation pipeline.
-First, the LLM receives simulator handbooks and identifies core functionalities, generating textual templates describing input-output relationships.
-These human-readable templates contain placeholders for input parameters and simulation results, stored in JSON format.
+First, the LLM receives simulator handbooks and identifies core functionalities, generating textual templates describing input-output relationships with placeholders for input parameters and simulation results stored in JSON format.
 Second, we programmatically sample input parameters from scientifically plausible ranges, execute simulators, and populate template placeholders with parameter-output pairs.
 Finally, we prompt the LLM to formulate open-ended questions requiring quantitative reasoning and qualitative interpretation, directly referencing numerical data.
-Crucially, the LLM generates ground-truth answers derived solely from simulation evidence, ensuring factual consistency and eliminating external knowledge or hallucinations.
+The LLM then generates ground-truth answers derived solely from simulation evidence, ensuring factual consistency without relying on external knowledge.
+The sampled simulator parameters and outputs used to construct reference answers are privileged benchmark-generation information and are not exposed at test time.
+At test time, a method receives only the question and simulator interface.
 Figure~\ref{fig:dataset_overview} shows example questions and answers.